 How to Make your Own Dog Hiking First Aid Kit

 Yes, you can buy a premade first aid kit specifically for dogs.
 There are tons of options available.
-A lot of the products you may already have in your house or in your own first aid kit, so why not make your own?
+A lot of the different supplies you may already have in your house or in your own first aid kit, so why not make your own?

 You will need a bag or box to put all the items in, label it Dog First Aid.
-A lot of the items are similar to human’s first aid but you want to make sure everything you’re giving your dog is safe.
+A lot of the items are similar to a human first aid kit but you want to make sure everything you’re giving your dog is safe.
 Here is everything you need in your dog hiking first aid kit.

 Alcohol Prep Pads

-3 % Hydrogen Peroxide (Make sure it isn’t expired and consult your vet before giving to your dog)
+3 % Hydrogen Peroxide (Make sure it isn’t expired, ask the advice of your veterinarian before giving it to your dog)

 Pet Safe Anti-Inflammatories